Karim Sadiq

 Karim Khan Sadiq (كريم خان صادق; born 28 February 1984) is an Afghan cricketer.
 He is a right-handed batsman who occasionally serves as a wicket-keeper for the Afghanistan national team.
 He can also bowl off break, and took 4 wickets for 27 runs against Denmark in their first match of the 2009 ICC World Cup Qualifier.

 Early career

-Sadiq is a part of the rapidly rising Afghan cricket team that in under a year has won the World Cricket League Division Five, Division Four and Division Three, thus promoting them to Division Two and allowing them to partake in the 2009 ICC World Cup Qualifier's.
+Sadiq is a part of the Afghan cricket team that in under a year has won the World Cricket League Division Five, Division Four and Division Three, thus promoting them to Division Two and allowing them to partake in the 2009 ICC World Cup Qualifier's.

 He was suspended for one match during the 2009 ICC World Cup Qualifier due to "inappropriate and intentional physical contact" in their defeat to the Netherlands.
 During the tournament he performed well with the bat, top scoring with 92, and, surprisingly for a wicketkeeper, with the ball.